en-atul/react-netpulse/README.md

 > You know how some tools only tell you if you’re online or offline?
 That’s cool — but what if the connection is _really slow_ or laggy?
 >
-> `react-network-quality` gives you that next-level visibility.
+> `react-netpulse` gives you that next-level visibility.

 Yes, libraries like [`react-detect-offline`](https://www.npmjs.com/package/react-detect-offline) are helpful for basic online checks.
 But this hook is here when you need **actual performance** indicators.